metamn/react/content/blog/on-graphql/index.md

 date: '2019-10-10'
 ---

-Easy to use.
-Complicated to scale.
+Easy to use on the front-end.
+More complicated to design and scale.

 <!--more-->